Searching Within Galaxies for the Earliest Signs of Quenching With Spatially Resolved Star Formation Histories in UVCANDELS Galaxies at z< 0.3: Methods

 \subsection{Spectral Energy Distribution Fitting}

 Although previous studies have used SED fitting for resolved observations, these works have not been able to benefit from the excellent UV imaging available from UVCANDELS which enables a fuller picture of recent star formation.
-Additionally past studies have used SED fitting codes that assume a parametric SFH.
+Additionally, past studies have used SED fitting codes that assume a parametric SFH.
 Parametric SFHs are known to impose strong priors on physical parameters such as SFR and stellar mass, and these recovered properties in integrated observations are seen to bias scaling relations, including the $SFR-M_*$ correlation \citep{Carnall2019}.
 We used the \texttt{dense basis} \citep{iyer2017, Iyer2019} SED fitting code to fit the SEDs derived from the 10 bands in each of our regions defined by our segmentation map. \texttt{dense basis} is a fully nonparametric SFH reconstruction code based on Gaussian processes, which allows it to explore the entire functional space allows it to be flexible enough to recover reliable SFHs and has been validated against galaxy formation simulations as well as low redshift dwarf galaxies \citep{Olsen2021}. \texttt{dense basis} has been validated against SFHs reconstructed from color-magnitude diagrams \citep{Olsen2021} and can more reliably capture stochasticity in star formation on smaller physical scales than parametric models.
+Unlike other nonparametric SED fitting codes that explore the parameter space using techniques such as an MCMC, \texttt{dense basis} cuts computational costs by generating an atlas of models that can be fit numerous times making it fast without sacrificing reliability.
 While reconstruction of $\sim$ 100 SFHs for a single galaxy would be computationally costly for many codes, \texttt{dense basis} can reconstruct an SFH in $<$1 second per SED, and all SFHs from a single galaxy can be reconstructed in a single run due to them sharing a redshift.
 Due to the size and estimated mass of each of the regions, we started with the \texttt{dense basis} priors used in \cite{Olsen2021} and treated individual regions as if they were low mass galaxies.
 We changed the lower bound of the stellar mass prior to $10^3$M$_\odot$ to better represent the lowest mass regions.
-Since all galaxies in the sample have spectroscopic redshifts, we set a narrow prior around redshift.
+Since all galaxies in the sample have spectroscopic redshifts, we set a narrow prior around redshift so that individual regions reflect the global spectroscopic redshift for the galaxy.
 Using \texttt{dense basis} on each region returns the SFH as a tuple of SFR, stellar mass, and $t_X$ parameters.
 The $t_X$ parameters are lookback times at which the region has formed a specific fraction of its stellar mass.
 We chose to use three $t_X$ parameters, making our $t_X$ parameters $t_{25}$,$t_{50}$, and $t_{75}$, or the lookback times at which a region formed the first 25\%, 50\%, and 75\% of its stellar mass.

 Performing this analysis on each region allowed us not only to recover a full SFH for each region, but also to create 2D maps for properties such as $\Sigma_{SFR}$, $\Sigma_{M_*}$, $t_{50}$ and $A_V$.
 For this the properties were recovered for each SED and then divided by the area of each region before plotting.